Scozzi/Turbin3/2.Escrow/Readme.md

 ## How to use

 1. Run the program
-2. Call the `create_escrow` function with the maker and taker addresses and the amount of SOL to hold.
+2. Call the `make` function with the maker
+3. Call the `take` function with the taker